 Step 5: Monitor Phase and Reapplication of Treatment If Needed

 Lastly, monitor your plants regularly.
 Both the ones that you treated as well as any other houseplants you have in the area.

 It is always best to treat any pests before they get out of control.
 Make it a point to inspect your plants on a regular basis in order to keep your houseplant collection happy and pest-free.

 If you are curious about the lifecycle of scale, there is a great article written by the Entomology Department at Cornell University.

-Curious about how to get rid of spider mites?
-Be sure to check out my post on treating spider mites.
+Curious about how to get rid of other pests?
+Be sure to check out my posts on:

 I hope you’ve enjoyed this post on how to manage scale on houseplants.
 Have you successfully battled scale?
 Comment below.
 I’d love to hear!